 Vacheron Constantin models have attracted the patronage of Faruk of Egypt, the Shah of Iran and the Duke of Windsor.
 Interestingly, even Henry Graves Jr, the famous client of Patek Philippe, was a customer of Vacheron Constantin, reaffirming the brand’s enviable reputation for producing desirable timepieces.

 The Vacheron Constantin collection of the modern era includes simple two-handed dress watches, for both ladies and gentlemen, to the über-complicated Traditionnelle Calibre 2755, combining a tourbillon, perpetual calendar and minute repeater in one sumptuous horological form.

-Vacheron Constantin is a name synonymous with haute horlogerie.
-The maison produces some of the finest watches available today.
-Within the confines of its modern factory on the outskirts of Geneva, expert finishing and exacting standards are practised by talented artisans.
+The name of Vacheron Constantin is synonymous with Haute Horlogerie.
 Within a few brief moments of making the acquaintance of a Vacheron Constantin, the quality of its creation can be readily discerned with all elements of its composition distilled to a remarkably high standard.
 Indeed, many discerning watch buyers believe Vacheron Constantin shares equal status with the likes of Patek Philippe and Audemars Piguet.

 Browse our selection of Vacheron Constantin watches below.